Machine Guarding Safety Talk

 Self-Adjusting Guards – Guards that are designed to automatically adjust to the size of material being fed into the machine.
 While not in use, the guard returns to a fully closed position.
 An example is use on a radial arm saw or jointer.

 Adjustable Guards – These guards are similar to self-adjusting guards, but these must be manually set.
 This type of guard is useful when handling materials that vary in size.
 When improperly adjusted, guards can fail to prevent contact with moving parts.
-An example is use on a bandsaw.
+An example is what is used on a bandsaw.

 Interlocking Guards – In order for the related machinery to turn on, the interlocking guard must be engaged.
 When the guard is disengaged or not in place, the machinery will shut off.
-An example is use on a mixer or picker.
+An example is the guards used on a mixer or picker.

 Machine guards should never be modified or removed.
 Prior to operating machinery, guards should be inspected.
 Operators should never try to defeat guards such as two-handed control devices through the use of a “cheater bar” or other means.
 Prior to adjusting or servicing any machine guard, all applicable lockout/tagout (LOTO) procedures should be followed.
 Only authorized personnel should conduct servicing of guards.
 Failure to follow safe work practices can result in serious injury, amputation, or death.